kubernetes/kops/docs/cli/kops_create_cluster.md

-      --node-volume-size int32               Set instance volume size (in GB) for nodes --out string                           Path to write any local output --project string                       Project to use (must be set on GCE) --ssh-public-key string                SSH public key to use (default "~/.ssh/id_rsa.pub") --target string                        Target - direct, terraform, cloudformation (default "direct") -t, --topology string                      Controls network topology for the cluster. public|private.
+      --node-volume-size int32               Set instance volume size (in GB) for nodes --out string                           Path to write any local output --project string                       Project to use (must be set on GCE) --ssh-access stringSlice               Restrict SSH access to this CIDR.
+If not set, access will not be restricted by IP. (default [0.0.0.0/0])
+      --ssh-public-key string                SSH public key to use (default "~/.ssh/id_rsa.pub") --target string                        Target - direct, terraform, cloudformation (default "direct") -t, --topology string                      Controls network topology for the cluster. public|private.
 Default is 'public'. (default "public")